EasyJet resumes flying with COVID-19 measures in place

 While borders across Europe are being opened, a hoped-for travel recovery in easyJet's home market of Britain has been put at risk by a 14-day quarantine rule for arrivals.

-EasyJet, alongside rivals British Airways and Ryanair, started legal action on Friday against the British government's quarantine policy to try to have it overturned.
+EasyJet, alongside rivals British Airways and Ryanair, started legal action on Friday against the quarantine policy to try to have it overturned.

-With no revenues for months, airlines have been cutting costs to try to survive the coronavirus pandemic.
+Lundgren said Britain introduced quarantine as the rest of Europe was removing restrictions.

-EasyJet said in May it was planning to cut 4,500 jobs, or 30% of its workforce.
-It has said Britain's quarantine could lead to even more cuts.
+"We don't see that it makes any sense from a public health point of view," he told Reuters, adding that it was having a "very dampening effect" on new bookings into the UK.

 The airline is planning to ramp up services as the summer progresses and by August has said it will be flying about three-quarters of routes but at a much lower frequency than last year.